elementor/elementor-developers-docs/src/controls/conditional-display.md

 ## Multiple Conditions

 Display conditions may depend on the number of controls.
 This is why the `condition` argument accepts an `array`.
-It checks if *all* the conditions are meet to decide whether the display the control.
+It uses the logical `AND` (`&&`) operator, checking if *all* the conditions are meet to decide whether the display the control.

 To set multiple conditions, pass several values: